VeerGetGit/Business_Helper/README.md

-AI-Based Automation Tool for Converting Business Requirements into Technical Specifications Project Overview
+🤖 AI-Based Automation Tool for Converting Business Requirements into Technical Specifications 📌 Project Overview

+This project is an AI-powered automation tool that converts high-level business requirements into low-level technical specifications, including:

+System modules

+Database schemas

+Pseudo code

-This project is an AI-powered automation tool that converts high-level business requirements into low-level technical specifications, including system modules, database schemas, and pseudo code.
-It leverages Generative AI (openai-gpt-oss120B via Groq API) to analyze natural language requirements and generate structured, developer-ready outputs.
+It leverages Generative AI using openai-gpt-oss120B via the Groq API to analyze natural language requirements and generate structured, developer-ready outputs.

+✨ The tool is designed to:

+Reduce manual effort

+Improve consistency

-The tool is designed to reduce manual effort, improve consistency, and support faster system design in real-world software development.
+Accelerate system design in real-world software development projects

-Features
+🚀 Features

 Automated conversion of business requirements into technical specifications